d-smith/notes/aws/security-specialty/03-iam-s3-policies.md

 ACLs are a legacy access control mechanism that predates IAM.

-* Use when you must apply policies on individual objects.
+* Use when you must *apply policies on individual objects*.
 * Can use as a work around if bucket policy is too large.

 CLI or API - need account number and canonical user id. `aws s3api list-buckets` - gives canonical id for individual user in the output